Thank you for your message. We will contact you shortly.

 An overview of taxation at the individual level

-The income tax liability faced by REIT shareholders can be complicated.
+The income tax liability faced by REIT shareholders, however, can be complicated.
 Each distribution, or dividend payout, received by investors in taxable accounts is comprised of a combination of funds acquired by the REIT from a range of sources and categories, each with its own tax consequences.

 Often, the bulk of REIT dividend payouts consists of the company’s operating profit.
-As a proportional owner of the REIT company, this profit is passed through to the shareholder as ordinary income and will be taxed at the investor’s marginal income tax rate as nonqualified dividends.
+As a proportional owner of the REIT company, the shareholder receives this payout as ordinary income and will be taxed at the investor’s marginal income tax rate as nonqualified dividends.

 Tax benefits of REITs

 Current federal tax provisions allow for a 20% deduction on pass-through income through the end of 2025.
 Individual REIT shareholders can deduct 20% of the taxable REIT dividend income they receive (but not for dividends that qualify for the capital gains rates).
 There is no cap on the deduction, no wage restriction and itemized deductions are not required to receive this benefit.
-This provision (qualified business income) effectively lowers the federal tax rate on ordinary REIT dividends from 37% to 29.6% for a taxpayer in the highest bracket.
+This provision (Section 199A qualified business income deduction) effectively lowers the federal tax rate on ordinary REIT dividends from 37% to 29.6% for a taxpayer in the highest bracket.

 In this issue